If you've ever wondered how much it would cost to enter a giant balloon into the Macy's Thanksgiving Day parade, then you've come to the right place.

 Thanksgiving!
 A time to be thankful.
 And to eat.
 And to read weird financial Thanksgiving facts.

 However you decide to ingest these bits of trivia is up to you.
 Do you want to use them to work up your appetite?
 Or would you rather read them after you’ve eaten to help digest?

-Whatever you do, we recommend that you avoid reading them at the Thanksgiving table.
+Alternatively, you could learn five facts before the meal, and then attempt to read the rest afterward, but fall asleep before you can finish.
+Whatever you do, we recommend you avoid reading them at the dinner table.
 That would be rude.
 Unless it keeps you from getting into an argument with that one cousin.
 You know the one.